 To accomplish this goal, each year transportation staff reviews bus routes to ensure there are no out of zone transportation stops, cul-de-sacs or dead end roadways where backing up will be required or stops on private roadways.
 Additionally, during this time, some stops could be consolidated and/or deleted based on use and need.
 This is in order to reduce the number of miles traveled by the buses and the amount of fuel used for transporting students.

 You can access the most up to date changes on your child’s route here on this site.
-These actions may affect long standing traditions of school bus routes and stops, but this effort is intended to create a fiscally sound budget for the 2013-2014 school year and beyond while continuing to provide quality customer service to our students, parents and schools.
+These actions may affect long standing traditions of school bus routes and stops, but this effort is intended to create a fiscally sound budget while continuing to provide quality customer service to our students, parents and schools.

 The Office of Transportation appreciates your support in our endeavor to provide safe, equitable and efficient pupil transportation service.